105–107 Forsyth Street

 Boston, MA 02115

-Sevtap Duman is a PhD candidate in the Information Assurance program at Northeastern University’s College of Computer and Information Science, advised by Professor Engin Kirda.
+Sevtap Duman is a PhD candidate in the Information Assurance program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Engin Kirda.
 Before joining the PhD program, Sevtap earned her bachelor’s degree in computer engineering from Gazi University and her master’s degree in computer engineering from Boston University.
 She is a research assistant and member of the Systems Security Laboratory (SecLab) group at Northeastern, and she is interested in researching the constant threats to web security through the cybercriminal’s eyes.

 - MS in Computer Engineering, Boston University